leofk/graphic-3/README.md

-# 314-A3-LFK
+# Assignment 3

-graphic about textures.
+A3 code for students.